 For most broad based purposes, such as caching, SEO, etc – there are high-quality free plugins that do the job.
 But for many specific purposes, there isn’t the community to support a free option, so premium providers step up with a solution.

-It wasn’t.
+Notice the iFrame & Account Requirement.
+It wasn’t at all what it was cracked up to be.
 Their plugin is not so much a plugin at all as it is a play to get you to sign up for Appointy.
 If you’re a customer of Appointy – by all means, check it out.
 But if you are looking to build an online bookings and appointments website with a plugin that doesn’t lock you into a specific vendor, then I’d steer clear.